 National Trust mansion with a most imposing vista.
 The house was re-modelled by Robert Adam, and makes a delightful backdrop for a walk in all seasons.
 Dogs are welcome in the woods and parkland (not in the house or other designated areas).
 Definitely a great place to take a break, with everything on hand to satisfy dogs and passengers alike.

-Edited: 3rd December 2018.
+Edited: 3rd February 2022.
 The details of this listing may have changed, and though the Driving with Dogs team do our best to confirm the accuracy of every listing, we cannot guarantee that the details are fully up to date and accurate.
-If you know that any aspect of this listing is incorrect, please suggest an edit to let us know.